 The skin-to-skin contact and physical intimacy required when breastfeeding creates a feeling of security and belonging between mother and child.

-This helps your baby to feel safe and protected so they can grow up to become confident and self-assured as they grow up.
+This helps your baby feel safe and protected to grow up to become confident and self-assured as they grow up.

 Ancient wisdom has always asserted the importance of breastfeeding.

 But, it is now a science-backed fact that nursing offers far superior nutrition benefits for your child than any other substitute.

 According to the American Academy of Pediatrics, nursing for six months after birth will give your child the headstart he needs to experience optimal health later on in life.

 If possible, this is followed by a measured introduction of solid foods in conjunction with nursing.